Here are 20 things you may not know about legendary blues guitarist Stevie Ray Vaughan.

-Twenty five years ago the world lost one of its most beloved blues guitarists.
-Here are 20 things you may not know about Stevie Ray Vaughan, who died in a helicopter crash in East Troy, Wisconsin, Aug.
-27, 1990.
+In his 35 years on this earth, Stevie Ray Vaughan (1954–1990) became one its most beloved blues musicians.
+Here are 20 things you may not know about the talented guitarist who died Aug.
+27, 1990 in a helicopter crash in East Troy, Wisconsin.

 1. Vaughan was raised in the Oak Cliff community of Dallas, Texas, and remained fiercely proud of the area throughout his life.
-When battling cocaine and alcohol addictions in 1986, he returned to his hometown to escape temptations.
-The lyrics to Vaughan’s song "Tick Tock" are engraved on a train station in the area.
-Oak Cliff also boasted the first 7-11 store, was the city where Bonnie and Clyde first met, and includes among its famous former residents Edie Brickell, Dennis Rodman and Lee Harvey Oswald.
+When battling cocaine and alcohol addictions in 1986, he returned to his hometown to escape temptation.
+The lyrics to Vaughan’s song “Tick Tock” are engraved on a train station in the area.
+Other Oak Cliff claims to fame: It was home to the first 7-11 store, is the place where Bonnie and Clyde first met, and includes among its famous and infamous former residents musician Edie Brickell, basketball player Dennis Rodman, and JFK assassin Lee Harvey Oswald.

 3. At age 9, Vaughan got his first six string, a western toy guitar made by Sears.

 4. The first record Vaughan ever bought was “Wham” by Lonnie Mack.
 Mack and Johnny “Guitar” Watson were among his biggest early influences.